-- state the IPRC's identification decision; whether your child has been identified as exceptional; - specify, where the IPRC has identified your child as exceptional; - the category and definition of the exceptionalities (according to the Ministry of Education) and; your child's strengths and needs; - state the IPRC's placement decision, and the reasons for placement in a special education class if that is the decision; and - record recommendations made regarding special education program and special education services.
+state the IPRC's decision about whether your child has been identified as Exceptional;

+specify, where the IPRC has identified your child as exceptional;

+the Category and Definition of the exceptionalities (according to the Ministry of Education) and;

+your child's strengths and needs;

+state the IPRC's placement decision, and the reasons for placement in a special education class if that is the decision; and record any recommendations made regarding special education program and special education services.

 You will be asked to sign the IPRC Statement of Decision, indicating you agree with the "identification and placement" decisions made by the IPRC.
-You may sign the Statement of Decision at the IPRC meeting, or you may take it home for further consideration and then return it to your child's school principal.
+You may sign the Statement of Decision at the IPRC meeting, or you may take it home for further consideration, but you must return it to your child's school principal.